When Parenting Triggers Your Own Past

 - Val Morrison

 These responses are not signs of weakness.
-They are often rooted in earlier experiences—times when our own needs were unmet, emotions were dismissed, or safety felt uncertain.
+They often stem from earlier experiences—times when our own needs were unmet, emotions were dismissed, or safety felt uncertain.

 Understanding Triggers in Parenting